-In addition, ODE has identified several community schools and/or STEM schools that made critical data errors between the June payment and the Final #1 payment.
+The Ohio Department of Education (ODE) has identified several community schools and/or STEM schools that made critical data errors between the June payment and the Final #1 payment.
 As a result, ODE will be running a Final #2 foundation report for community schools and STEM schools for fiscal year 2014.
 As of the date of this report, a final list of schools impacted and amounts are not yet available, but ODE believes this will result in receivables to the schools affected.

-10. Contracted Instruction Development, Operations Administration and Fiscal Services:
+10. Contracted Fiscal Services:

-The School is a party to a fiscal services agreement with Mangen & Associates (M&A) School Resource Center, which is an education services organization.
-The Agreement may be terminated by either party, with or without cause, by giving the other party ninety days written notice to terminate.
-The Agreement provides that M&A will perform the following services:
+The School is a party to a fiscal services agreement with Mangen & Associates (M&A) School Resource Center, which is an education finance consulting company.
+The Agreement's term is for a twelve month period beginning July 1st and may be terminated by either party, with or without cause, by giving the other party ninety days written notice to terminate.
+The Agreement provides that M&A School Resource Center will perform the following functions for the School: